 Keep this in mind:

-No matter what activity you choose, you won't please everyone.
-Instead of forcing your students to participate in something they hate (forced family fun, anyone?), provide some alternatives that students can do if they aren't interested in the day's activity.
-In my room, I keep a selection of sudoku games, logic puzzles, word searches, crossword puzzles, etc. that students can choose from if they aren't interested that day, and reading or free writing is always an option.
-They also know that pretty much anything is on the table so long as it's safe, appropriate, and not too loud for the classes next door.
+No matter what activity you choose, you won’t please everyone.
+Instead of forcing your students to participate in something they hate (forced family fun, anyone?), provide some alternatives that students can do if they aren’t interested in the day’s activity.
+Keep a selection of sudoku games, logic puzzles, word searches, crossword puzzles, etc. that students can choose from if they aren’t interested that day, and reading or free writing is always an option.

-What are your favorite indoor recess activities?
-I'd love to add them to our repertoire.
+What are your favorite indoor recess games?
 Let me know in the comments!